rocksanen/crypto_smart_contracts/README.md

         View campaign details such as funds raised, goal amount, and completion status.
     Withdrawing Funds:
         Campaign creators can withdraw funds if the campaign goal is met.

+# Key Functions in the Smart Contract

+    createCampaign(string _title, string _description, uint256 _goal)
+        Creates a new campaign with the provided details.
+        Adds the campaign to the list of campaigns.

+    contribute(uint256 _campaignId)
+        Allows users to contribute Ether to a specific campaign.

+    withdraw(uint256 _campaignId)
+        Lets the campaign creator withdraw funds if the funding goal is met.

+    getCampaignCount()
+        Returns the total number of campaigns.

+    campaigns(uint256 _campaignId)
+        Fetches details for a specific campaign.

+# Project Structure

+crowdfunding-dapp/
+├── contracts/
+│   ├── Crowdfunding.sol       # The Solidity smart contract
+│   └── Lock.sol               # Example boilerplate contract (not used)
+├── frontend/
+│   ├── index.html             # Main frontend file
+│   ├── main.js                # Frontend JavaScript logic
+│   └── styles.css             # Frontend styling
+├── scripts/
+│   └── deploy.js              # Script to deploy the smart contract
+├── test/
+│   ├── Crowdfunding.js        # Unit tests for the Crowdfunding contract
+│   └── Lock.js                # Example boilerplate test (not used)
+├── hardhat.config.js          # Hardhat configuration file
+├── package.json               # Node.js dependencies and scripts
+├── package-lock.json          # Locked dependency tree
+└── README.md                  # Project documentation